Lithuania · History · Chapter 4

 The Book Smugglers: Heroes from the Countryside

 The response to the press ban became one of the most remarkable acts of civil disobedience in European history.
-Ordinary people, farmers, millers, minor landowners, priests, organised the production of Lithuanian books and newspapers in Prussia (mainly in the Klaipeda region, then part of Germany) and their secret transportation across the border into Lithuania.
+Ordinary people, farmers, millers, minor landowners, priests, organised the printing of Lithuanian books and newspapers in East Prussia / Lithuania Minor, especially centres such as Tilsit and Ragnit, and smuggled them across the border into Lithuania.

 These people were called knygnešiai, book smugglers.
 They tucked books under their clothing, hid them in farm wagons, and carried them through the night.
 If they were caught, and many were, they faced imprisonment, exile to Siberia, or worse.
 This was not a romantic adventure.
 It was a serious and dangerous business.